jcbhmr/jcbhmr.com/_posts/2024-11-25-revenge-of-the-sith.md

 > &emsp; Jedi Master.
 General in the Grand Army of the Republic.
 And yet, inside, he feels like he's none of these things. \
 > ...

+<sup>Go read the book.</sup>

 Notice how the length of the sentence varies from a single emphasized word to a longer descriptive sentence?
 This Emphasis makes you read _as though someone was speaking the words aloud_ instead of just reading words on a page and processing their meaning.
 It's almost like reading the script for a play where you can imagine the intonations and inflections as the performers emphasize words and insert pauses.

-Stover also uses lots of **anaphora** which is a word I just learned today. <dfn>anaphora</dfn> is the literary device of repeating a sentence structure but changing a word or two to convey a message in a _rhythm_.
+Stover also uses lots of **anaphora** which is a word I just learned today. **Anaphora** is the literary device of repeating a sentence structure but changing a word or two to convey a message in a _rhythm_.
 It's like rhyming but for tone and flow instead of word syllables.
 The example above uses "a $x who $y" repeated over a few sentences.
 Can't you just imagine a passionate speech being given where the speaker is saying "This is Obi-Wan Kenobi: ..." on stage?
 I can.
 This style of writing feels _powerful_.
 It _feels_ like it's _grand_.
-It reads like you could imagine your grandfather or other parental figure reading it to you as a bedtime story.
+It reads like you could imagine your grandfather or other old wise parental figure reading it to you as a bedtime story.

 Here's an excerpt from another Star Wars book to emphasize the contrast in writing styles: